 May is Mental Health Month — and stigma is still our biggest problem.
 The legal profession has made promising progress — but uncompromising confidentiality is always critical for individuals to find comfort in treatment.
 Here’s more on our record-keeping and confidentiality.

-Our organization has been answering questions about lawyer well-being since 1978 — and posting answers in various corners of the internet for awhile now too.
-In our Q+A blog post series, we’ll be featuring answers to recent, recurrent, and other important questions we’ve received.
+Our organization has been answering questions about lawyer well-being since 1978.
+In our Q+A blog post series, we’ll be featuring answers to recent, recurrent, and other important questions we’ve received via our website’s Anonymous Q+A feature.

 If someone sees a therapist through your support groups does it get put into a medical record?